For a detailed introduction to our Excel Template, please watch this video:

 Go to the category of the data you are going to import and click the Import button on the toolbar.
 Select the just uploaded file and click Import.
 When the import is ready, its logs are displayed below the dropdown.
 These are especially helpful when there are errors in your data, such as ids or columns that don't exist, or formatting that's incorrect.

-Step 5: Add additional data
+Step 5: Add additional data in the CMS

 Some data cannot be set in the Excel file.
 This can be added after the import.
 Click the Edit button in the table for the object you want to edit.